Bevy Version: | 0.9 | (outdated!) |

 }

 Change detection works on a per-system granularity, and is reliable.
-A system will not detect changes that it made itself, only those done by other systems, and only if it has not seen them before (the changes happened since the last time it ran).
-If your system only runs sometimes (such as with states or run criteria), you do not have to worry about missing changes.
+A system will detect changes only if it has not seen them before (the changes happened since the last time it ran).

 Possible Pitfalls